Wenfei134/chess/README.md

 For Windows if you followed the set up from the first workshop, you *should* have MingW.

-If your system is supported, we have the SDL2 libraries already included wtihin the GitHub repository.
-This means cloning the repository should be sufficient and no additional setup is required.
+If your system is supported, cloning the repository should be sufficient and no additional setup is required.
 Otherwise, continue reading.

 ### Not supported
 - Linux